-If you’re considering a personal injury lawsuit, you might be wondering when you get paid and how much you can expect.
-That’s what you’ll learn in this overview.
+If you’re considering a personal injury lawsuit or currently involved in one, you might be wondering when you will get paid and how much you can expect.

 How you Get Paid in Personal Injury Lawsuits

-The second way is if the lawsuit goes to trial and a jury – or the judge if the case of a bench trial – finds in your favor and awards you a settlement.
+The second way is if the lawsuit goes to trial and a jury – or just the judge if the case is a bench trial.
+If you win the case and the court finds in your favor, the court will award you a settlement.

 Settling Versus Judgments

 On average, judgments awarded in court trials are twice as high as average settlements agreed to out of court.
 However, the cost of going to trial is very high and the personal injury lawyers working for you will receive much of the extra money from the judgment.

 Payment should be made by the defendant or their insurance company immediately, either on the spot or within a few days of reaching a settlement or losing a court trial.
 In some cases you will never get paid.
 In cases where the defendant does not have the funds to pay you and is not insured for the loss you may be out of luck.
 There may also be an appeal that can delay any payment and be more costly for you.
 Before paying for a big lawsuit it is important to understand the defendant’s situation.